NifTK/NiftyNet/niftynet/layer/README.md

 Huber Loss |     The Huber loss is a smooth piecewise loss function that is quadratic for &#x7c;x&#x7c; <= delta, and linear for &#x7c;x&#x7c;> delta.
 See https://en.wikipedia.org/wiki/Huber_loss| | delta: default 1.0
 Root Mean Square Error | | |

+## Random flip
+This layer introduces flipping along user-specified axes.
+This can be useful as a data-augmentation step in training.

+File: rand_flip.py
+Class: RandomFlipLayer
+Fields:

+* flip_axes: which axes to flip on.
+* flip_probability: default 0.5.
+The probability of flipping along any of the specified axes.

 ## Random rotation
 File: rand_rotation.py
 Class: RandomRotationLayer